Ashish-Soni08/named-entity-recognition-app/README.md

 ## 📄 License

-This project is licensed under the AFL-3.0 License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the Apache License 2.0

 ## 🙏 Acknowledgments